 - 7 Seasonal adjustment is a means of removing the estimated effects of normal seasonal variation from the series so that the effects of other influences can be more clearly recognised.
 Seasonal adjustment does not aim to remove the irregular or non-seasonal influences which may be present in any particular series. - 8 These irregular influences that are volatile or unsystematic can make it difficult to interpret the movement of the series even after adjustment for seasonal variation.
 This means that quarter-to-quarter movements of seasonally adjusted estimates may not be reliable indicators of trend behaviour. - 9 In this publication, the seasonally adjusted estimates are produced by the concurrent seasonal adjustment method which takes account of the latest available original estimates.
 This method improves the estimation of seasonal factors, and therefore, the seasonally adjusted and trend estimates for the current and previous quarters.
 As a result of this improvement, revisions to the seasonally adjusted and trend estimates will be observed for recent periods.
-In most instances the only noticeable revisions will be to the previous quarter and the same quarter one year ago.
-A more detailed review is conducted annually prior to the June quarter release using data up to and including the March quarter.
+A more detailed review is conducted on an annual basis. - 10 The revision properties of the seasonally adjusted and trend estimates can be improved by the use of autoregressive integrated moving average (ARIMA) modelling.
+ARIMA modelling relies on the characteristics of the series being analysed to project future period data.
+The projected values are temporary, intermediate values, that are only used internally to improve the estimation of the seasonal factors.
+The projected data do not affect the original estimates and are discarded at the end of the seasonal adjustment process.
+The Mineral Exploration collection uses ARIMA modelling where appropriate for individual time series.
+The ARIMA model is assessed as part of the annual review.
+For more information on the details of ARIMA modelling see the feature article: Use of ARIMA modelling to reduce revisions in the October 2004 issue of Australian Economic Indicators (cat. no. 1350.0).